vangers-app/vss-fullscreen-game/README.md

 This repository contains addon for Vangers that makes game use fullscreen map mode by default.

-This repository also is a template repository, so you can make you own repository from it.
+**This repository also is a template repository**, so you can make you own repository from it.
 Its useful if you want to develop your own addon.

 ## Project structure